migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/CustomTypes.md

 ```

 Now your method can be invoked from the Godot editor or from scripts written in other languages.

+The functions can be any of the types that can be wrapped in a [Variant](Variant.md) including
+the core Swift data types for integers and floats, the Godot Object subclasses as well as
+``VariantCollection`` and ``ObjectCollection``.

 #### Surfacing Properties and Variables